AmeliaBeep/FoodFeed/README.md

 #### CRUD Operations

-Posts and comments are similar to one-another, with both having fields pertaining to an author and their specific content type.
-Users are able to perform full CRUD operations, being able to view posts and comments through feeds and also able to create, update and delete their own instances of both.
+Posts and comments are similar to one another, with both having fields pertaining to an author and their specific content type.
+Users are able to perform full CRUD operations, being able to view posts and comments through feeds and also able to create, update, and delete their own instances of both.

 The structure of users is more complicated and will be discussed separately.
-However, they can also perform full CRUD operations on their profile image and bio, with these being visible on their profile pages, and them having the ability to add, update and remove these details.
+However, they can also perform full CRUD operations on their profile image and bio, with these being visible on their profile pages, and with the ability to add, update and remove these details.

 Users are able to make and update their content through corresponding forms.
 Where fields are required, blank submissions are prevented from being posted.
-If this is bypassed and request reaches the view handler functions, the submission will be rejected at that level.
+If this is bypassed and the request reaches the view handler functions, the submission will be rejected at that level.

 #### User Structure